AudioKit/AudioKit/Sources/AudioKit/AudioKit.docc/Contributing.md

 ## Documentation / Commenting

 Ideally, our code would not need comments because it would be so clear to read the code directly, but this is often impossible, so commenting is important.
+To publish documentation on audiokit.io please follow the guides in [docgen repository](https://github.com/AudioKit/docgen)  and [audiokit.io repository](https://github.com/AudioKit/audiokit.io)

 ### Comments should be documentation generating